 In a referendum held on 23rd June 2016, the UK voted to leave the European Union

-As a European IP firm, we have made preparations to continue to represent our clients in all of their European IP matters.
-You will continue to receive the high levels of service and client care which you have come to expect, even once Brexit is complete in years to come.
+As a European IP firm, we are set up to continue to represent our clients in all of their European IP matters regardless of the outcome of Brexit.
+You will continue to receive the high levels of service and client care which you have come to expect.

-We summarise briefly below the likely situation for some important aspects of IP.
+We summarise briefly below possible outcomes for some important aspects of IP.
 We shall of course provide further updates as the situation develops.
 In the meantime, if you would like additional information, please get in touch with your usual contact at Carpmaels & Ransford.